Mississippi renters can find the cheapest insurance from Nationwide — a policy costs $20 per month, on average.

 Your renters insurance is also determined by a variety of personal details, like marital status, insurance history and age.
 For this reason, you likely won't even see the same rates as someone who lives close by.

 - Highly affordable coverage

-- Highly recommended customer service
+- Excellent customer service

-The average cost of coverage from State Farm is about $20 per month — 23% cheaper than the usual cost of renters insurance in Mississippi.
-However, there aren't many ways to lower your premiums with discounts at State Farm.
+The average cost of coverage from Amica is about $38 per month — 20% more expensive than the usual cost of renters insurance in Mississippi.
+However, there are a number of discounts to help lower your premiums at Amica.

 Best for military families: USAA

-- Includes flood coverage with standard policies
+- Flood coverage included with standard policies

-- Highest-rated customer service
+- Highly rated customer service

 Average annual cost

 Renters in Mississippi's many coastal cities could have trouble requesting quotes online.
 In Biloxi, Gulfport and Pascagoula, tenants may be asked to contact a representative in person or over the phone instead of filling out an online quote form.